dreth/ProyectosComplementos/README.md

 # ProyectosComplementos
 Proyectos realizados en complementos de mat financiera.

-Explanation of each file in the master branch:
+Explanation of each file in the project folders:

 ---> intereses.py
 It's a very basic and simple set of functions to calculate the end result of an investment depending on the type of interest used.